 The graph shows activity levels of all CITs since the initial venture into Continuous Improvement in late 1991.
-In March 1994 some management re-structuring took place, along with an remaining at this point.
+In March 1994 some management re-structuring took place, along with an

+In the last TEAM NEWS we audit of working teams remaining at this point.
 These remaining teams formed the beginning of the venture into using CI at a more MATURE level of understanding.